bkw777/pdd.sh/hardware.md

 If you can find one, the simplest is a single DE9F to DB25F straight-through adapter.
 These are NOT common, but here is one.
 https://www.jensentools.com/pan-pacific-ad-d25f9f-a-serial-adapter-db-9f-to-db-25f/p/502-600

-You may possibly get lucky on ebay but be careful and make sure you're getting 9-female to 25-male, straight-through NOT null-modem.
+You may possibly get lucky on ebay but be careful and make sure you're getting 9-female to 25-female, straight-through NOT null-modem.
 Also make sure the 9-pin side has screws not nuts.
 Nuts would get in the way with the nuts on the usb-serial adapter or motherboard com port and you wouldn't be able to plug it in.
-Most 9-25 adapters you find will turn out NOT to be right.
+Most 9-25 adapters you find will turn out not to be right.

 As long as that link still works or if you can find the same thing elsewhere, then that single adapter does the whole job, and you can skip the rest of this file.